Inclusion, Diversity and Equity at Vertex

 - Seramount (formerly Working Mother Media) 100 Best Companies and Best Companies for Dads in 2021

-- Perfect Score on the Human Rights Campaign’s Corporate Equality Index in 2020 and 2021
+- Score of 95 (out of 100) on the Human Rights Campaign’s Corporate Equality Index in 2022

 - Boston Business Journal 2020 LGBT Corporate Ally Award